openstack-archive/docs-specs/specs/ocata/build-pdf-from-rst-guides.rst

 Work Items
 ----------

-* Identifying requirements of libraries including rst2pdf
+* Identifying requirements of libraries
 * Checking the compatibility of the libraries
 * Changes in Sphinx configuration
 * A basic PDF theme (fancy theme design is not the main goal)